magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 better or the same as us, we go off the curve.
 If we discriminate, we will only suffer.

-: I have been meditating many years now.
+*Q*: I have been meditating many years now.
 My mind is open and peaceful in almost all circumstances.
 Now I would like to try to backtrack and practise high states of concentration or mind absorption.

-: This is fine.
+*A*: This is fine.
 It is a beneficial mental exercise.
 If you have wisdom, you will not get hung up on concentrated states of mind.
 It is the same as wanting to sit for long periods.
 This is fine for training, but really, practice is separate from any posture.
 It is a matter of directly looking at the mind.
 This is wisdom.
 When you have examined and understood the mind, then you have the wisdom to know the limitations of concentration, or of books.
 If you have practised and understand